rgeraldes24/hyperion/docs/examples/blind-auction.rst

 The general idea of the following simple auction contract is that everyone can send their bids during a bidding period.
-The bids already include sending some compensation, e.g. ZND, in order to bind the bidders to their bid.
-If the highest bid is raised, the previous highest bidder gets their ZND back.
-After the end of the bidding period, the contract has to be called manually for the beneficiary to receive their ZND - contracts cannot activate themselves.
+The bids already include sending some compensation, e.g. Zond, in order to bind the bidders to their bid.
+If the highest bid is raised, the previous highest bidder gets their Zond back.
+After the end of the bidding period, the contract has to be called manually for the beneficiary to receive their Zond - contracts cannot activate themselves.

 .. code-block:: hyperion